uniba-swt/libbidib/test/physical/Readme.md

 The test suite is a small selection of cases for catching obvious hardware problems and to stress test common functionality.

 * There may be platform specific commands that are executed by the test cases.
-For example, the track coverage test case is tailored to a specific track layout (SWTbahn Standard).
+For example, the track coverage test case is tailored to a specific track layout (SWTbahn Standard and Full).
 * The test suite can only give a rough indication of the platform's mechanical reliability, and cannot give a detailed hardware verification results.
 * No feedback is given for the signal test case or the track coverage test case.